DeveloperC286/conventional_commits_next_version/README.md

 RUST_LOG=trace conventional_commits_next_version --from-commit-hash c36c571e4e15dfe26be1d919e4991fb6ab6ed9fd --from-version 15.2.0
 ```

-Using the environment variable `RUST_LOG` we can enable more detailed logging, so we can see the internal logic.
+Using the environment variable `RUST_LOG` we can enable more detailed logging, so we can see the logic of consecutive mode.

 ```
 DEBUG conventional_commits_next_version::model::commits::commit > "fix: address ambiguity between nargs of 1 and requiresArg (#1572)\n\n" matches a patch Semantic Versioning increment commit message.